Victor Șelin

 Victor Șelin (born 19 August 1965) is a Moldovan businessman, politician, and former journalist, currently president of the Social Democratic Party of Moldova.

 Education and early career

 Șelin is a graduate of the Faculty of Journalism of the State University of Moldova.
 He worked as editor at "Teleradio-Moldova" until 1989, when he left journalism, entering the business.
 He remained present in the field of journalism through the Russian newspaper "Vremea", which he is patronizing.
-He is the owner of the Moldovan cinema network "Patria", which is а monopolist in Moldova.
+He is the owner of the Moldovan cinema network "Patria", which is а monopoly in Moldova.
 Also among other business he has, he owns the amusement park "Aventura Park", one of the largest and most famous amusement parks in Chișinău.
 According to the magazine "VIP Magazin", Șelin founded the first private security agency in the Republic of Moldova; and thanks to it, Moldova was the first CIS country to have a law on detective activity.